ecotoneframework/ecotone/README.md

 @TODO

-- fix issue with reading annotations from src
 - change namespace to configuration instead of parameter
 - amqp add possibility to define point to point or publish subscribe amqp backend channel
 - define how event handler subscribing should work in context of classes and channel names